-A dust collector gets rid of the contaminants from the air, making the air cleaner.
+A dust collector removes the contaminants from the air, making the air cleaner.
 See our post about the Best Dust Collector.

 Dust and debris can slow down your machines, resulting in minimized productivity.
-Dirt, dust, and debris make their way inside your equipment, compromising the mechanics.
+Dirt, dust, and debris enter your equipment, compromising the mechanics.

 Besides slowing things down, they can also break equipment, requiring frequent maintenance and repair.
 Dust collectors reduce this risk, allowing optimal performance from your machinery.

 As the dust fills in the air, the dust collector collects on products throughout the manufacturing process, harming the finished product’s quality.
 Dust collectors do not stop dust production but reduce the dust, smoke, and fumes in the air.
 That keeps those away from finished products and thus improving their quality and increasing customer satisfaction.